indraai/vedicthreefoldalgorithm.com/README.md

 Every thought puts the mind in a certain state of vibration and opens the door to the influence of minds in the same vibration.
 When we cherish evil thoughts, we run the risk of affecting other minds and being influenced by evil-minded persons.
 A corresponding result comes from the holding of good thoughts.
 This is the reason why evil-doers grow worse and worse every day, and the doers of good deeds become better and better.

+## Warning

-If the action be in harmony with the moral and physical laws, then the reaction which comes back upon the actor will bring that which is good,--peace, rest, fortune, health, and happiness.
+If the action be in harmony with the moral and physical laws of the Vedas, then the reaction which comes back upon the actor will bring that which is good,--peace, rest, fortune, health, and happiness.
 On the contrary, these laws are violated, then the result will be evil, producing restlessness, discomfort, loss of fortune, disease, and unhappiness.

+## Indra

 q: How can I attain the world of Indra?
 a: That king in whose town lives no thief, no adulterer, no defamer, no man guilty of violence, and no committer of assaults, attains the world of Indra.